zengm-games/zengm/README.md

 [use the "Update on reload" option][1] and keep your devtools open.
 Then reloading will always get you the latest version.

+Even with that, ctrl+shift+r may be a good idea to make sure you're seeing your latest changes.

 [1]: https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#update_on_reload

 ### Step 4 - Testing